piqnt/stage.js/README.md

 Following code demonstrate a simple use case. `Cut.Loader` is made available by including a loader file specific to target platform. `Mouse` is not part of cut.js but provided for convenience.

-To create a cut.js app a sprite-sheet is required.

 ```js
 Cut.Loader.load(function() {